trevordjones/blog/_posts/2014-07-16-set-up-jekyll-theme.md

 Next copy the following command `git push -u origin master` and paste it to your terminal and run it.
 There!
 If you look at your repo on Github you should see all the files/folders of your theme.

 #### All done with that part
 Ok, you are ready to forge ahead.
 Next we're going to learn about many of the files in your newly created blog!
+Let's hit up the [config file](/jekyll-config-file) first.